-You have the option of using a contact form to contact us with inquiries both regarding events or of a general nature.
-To respond to such inquiries, we usually need the following information:
+You have the option of using a contact form to contact us with enquiries both regarding events or of a general nature.
+To respond to such enquiries, we usually need the following information (mandatory *):

 We will only use this data in order to provide you with the best possible, personalised response to your contact request.
-As a result, the processing of such data within the meaning of Art.
-6 (1) (b) GDPR is necessary in order to take steps prior to entering into a contract and/or we have a legitimate interest in such processing pursuant to Art.
+The processing of such data is therefore necessary in order to take steps prior to entering into a contract within the meaning of Art.
+6 (1) (b) GDPR and/or is based on our legitimate interest in such processing pursuant to Art.
 6 (1) (f) GDPR.

 3. Orders through our Voucher Shop

 You have the option of using the contact form to send orders to us in our Voucher Shop.
-For this purpose, we collect the following mandatory information:
+We collect the following information for this purpose (mandatory *):

 4. Subscriptions to our newsletter

 You have the option of subscribing to our newsletter on our website.
 You must register first before subscribing.
-To register, you must specify the following details:
+To register, you must specify the following details (mandatory *):

-The data specified above are required for data processing.
-By registering, you give us your consent to process the data provided for the purpose of sending regular newsletters to the address indicated and for performing statistical analyses of usage behaviour and to optimise the newsletter.
-This consent constitutes our legal basis for the processing of your e-mail address within the meaning of Art.
+By registering for the newsletter, you give us your consent to process the data provided for the purpose of sending regular newsletters to the address indicated and for performing statistical analyses of usage behaviour and to optimise the newsletter.
+This consent constitutes our legal basis for the processing of your data within the meaning of Art.
 6 (1) (a) GDPR.
-We are entitled to commission third parties with the technical handling of advertising activities and are entitled to pass on your data for this purpose (see Section 15 below).
+You may withdraw your consent with future effect at any time.

 5. Booking online, by post or by phone

-If you use either our website, a means of correspondence (email or letter post) or a phone call to make bookings or order vouchers, we need the following data in order to perform the contract:
+If you use either our website, a means of correspondence (email or letter post) or a phone call to make bookings or order vouchers, we need the following data in order to perform the contract (mandatory *):

 We will automatically delete your credit card details after you leave us.